vshah99/prob_seq_queries_nnproject/README.md

 ![Outline](img/flashy_diagram_reverse_sep.png)
 ![Examples](img/flashy_examples.png)

 An experimental analysis of the probability that a sequence will produce an end-of-sentence token at a given timstep $K$ in the future, conditioned on a partial sequence history.
-Open ended histories possess fair more probability mass on larger $K$ than histories that typically represent short phrases.
+Open ended histories possess greater probability mass on larger values of $K$ than histories that typically represent short phrases.

 ## Setup